talloakdesign/ahuntsicresidence/README.md

 # Ahuntsic Residence
-This is the Panotour project for CEGEP Ahuntsic's 360 photo tour, by <a href="http://in360.ca">in360</a>.
+This is the Panotour project for the Ahuntsic Residence 360 photo tour, by <a href="http://in360.ca">in360</a>.

 <strong>Note:</strong>
 * image files are referenced from the directory that contains this repo.